mckim2020/pitchDetector/README.md

 # pitchDetector
-This program can detect pitches from mp3 files! \n This program's purpose is to convert time - amplitude data file into time - pitch file
+This program can detect pitches from mp3 files and its purpose is to convert time - amplitude data file into time - pitch file